libreswitch/ops/docs/config_persistence_user_guide.md

 The content of each row includes:

-- type: Only supported type is startup
+- type: Only supported type is startup.
 - name: Unique name, specified either by the system or by the user (Currently not populated).
 - writer: Identifies who requested this configuration to be saved (Currently not populated).
 - date: Date/Time when this row was last modified (Currently not populated).
-- config: Configuration data
+- config: Configuration data.
 - hardware: JSON formatted list of dictionaries containing the following information for all subsystems configured by the configuration data (Currently not populated).

 #### Configuration format